xiexh20/behave-dataset/challenges/cvprw24/README.md

 - Joint tracking of human and object from monocular RGB video | [website](https://codalab.lisn.upsaclay.fr/competitions/17572).
 - Estimating contacts from single RGB image | [website](https://codalab.lisn.upsaclay.fr/competitions/17561).

 The winner of each track will be invited to give a talk in our CVPR'24 Rhobin workshop.

+## Updates
+- March 24: update evaluation for human reconstruction task.
+Participants can submit either SMPL parameters or precomputed body joints and mesh vertices.
+We also do not evaluate joint rotation accuracy anymore.
+See [this issue](https://github.com/xiexh20/behave-dataset/issues/34).

 ## About the data
 We use BEHAVE and InterCap for the first four tasks.
 For convenience, we process and pack the files into tar files.
 For download links, please refer to their challenge webpages.